AqwamCreates/DataPredict/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

   * The revived Original Creator must have the ability to think and interact with the environment without any external interference, except in cases for support.

   * All countries must have laws involving no replicates of "Original Identity".
-In the absence of such laws for a specific country, the majority of population agreeing to no replicates of "Original Identity" or neutral to replicates of "Original Identity" overall can be a placeholder to that country's law.
+In the absence of such laws for a specific country, the majority of the country's population agreeing to no replicates of "Original Identity" or neutral to replicates of "Original Identity" overall can be a placeholder to that country's law.

 * If all conditions are met under this section, then the Agreement will be terminated immediately upon the Original Creator's revival.